 Menopause is a natural part of a woman’s life.
 But, despite this, it can have a huge impact, with symptoms often being life-changing.
-With some women forced to leave their jobs because of lack of knowledge and awareness around menopause, employers need to do more to change this culture and make sure women get the support they need to make sure this doesn’t happen.
+Some women are forced to leave their jobs because of a lack of knowledge and awareness about menopause.
+Employers need to do more to change this culture and make sure women get the support they need.

-To mark World Menopause day on 18 October, we look at this in more detail, as well as offering advice about things that can be done to help alleviate the symptoms naturally.
+To mark World Menopause day on 18 October, we look at this in more detail, as well as offer advice about things that can be done to help alleviate the symptoms naturally.

 What exactly is menopause?